We have a strong link with St Luke’s School, with the Vicar and others serving as Governors.

 Mayfield Primary School, also within the parish, is close to St. Augustine’s Church and has links with St. Luke’s Church.
 A number of the children join in with the various activities provided there.
 Members of the Ministry team have talked about Christian life and beliefs and have invited classes to guided talks at both St Giles’ and St Luke’s Churches.
 Musical groups from the school have used St Augustine’s Church for concerts.

-Our parish has a strong link with the Castle School.
+Our parish has a strong historical link with the Castle School which lies in another parish, the Parish of the Good Shepherd..
 As they have no hall big enough to seat all pupils and their parents, they come to St Giles’ Church three times a year, for their Easter, Harvest and Christmas services, which are led jointly by the head and a member of the clergy team.
 These are always very joyful occasions, with much singing and acting; they are appreciated by all who attend them.
-We also visit the school regularly, to contribute to RE projects and to answer questions.

 Chesterton Community College